LoudRR/PiFmExciter/README.md

 Whilst other PiFM transmitters on GitHub are intended to take an audio file and generate stereo audio and RDS this program does not do this.

 Instead it is expected that this program receives 192kHz MPX-coded data for modulation.
-Consequently there is no low-pass filter or pre-emphasis in this code.
+Consequently there is no low-pass filter, pre-emphasis, HF limiters or clippers in this code.

 ## How to use it?